-Board of Education, to provide feedback from, at a minimum, students in Grades 4 through 12 and teachers on the instructional environment within a school, according to 105 ILCS 5/2-3.153.
-There are three Climate Surveys approved for use by ISBE 5Essentials, Cognia, and Comprehensive School Climate Inventory.
+Education shall administer a Climate Survey, identified by and paid for by the State Board of Education, to provide feedback from, at a minimum, students in Grades 4 through 12 and teachers on the instructional environment within a school, according to 105 ILCS 5/2-3.153.
+There are three Climate Surveys approved for use by ISBE -- 5Essentials, Cognia, and Comprehensive School Climate Inventory.
 Climate Survey Student Response Rate is the total number of individual students responding to the Climate Survey, divided by the total number of eligible students.
 Students are eligible to participate if they are enrolled in a school and are cognitively able to participate in the survey.

 Scoring: A school or student group's Climate Survey Student Response Rate is scored according to the formula below.

-Indicator Points Formula: [(Survey Participation Rate (20/9)) - 111.11] Participation rates ≥ 95% are 100 point and participation rates ≤ 50% are 0 points.
+Indicator Points Formula:

+[(Survey Participation Rate\ (20/9)) - 111.11]

+Participation rates $\geq$ 95% are 100 point and participation rates $\leq$ 50% are 0 points.

 Research: There is evidence that school culture and climate has an impact on student achievement.
-82 Illinois currently requires districts to use the 5Essentials Survey or an alternate survey selected from a list approved by the State Superintendent.
+Illinois currently requires districts to use the 5Essentials Survey or an alternate survey selected from a list approved by the State Superintendent.
 ISBE will ensure that our school climate surveys meet the standards set forth in ESEA statutory requirements and are valid, reliable, comparable, used statewide in all schools on an annual basis, and can be disaggregated by student demographic groups.

 Aids in Meaningful Differentiation of Schools: Support for climate and culture as a metric came from many stakeholders and was not exclusive to the 5Essentials Survey.
-However, evidence that a culture and climate indicator can aid in meaningful differentiation of schools can be seen in its inclusion in the CPS School Quality Rating system 83 .
+However, evidence that a culture and climate indicator can aid in meaningful differentiation of schools can be seen in its inclusion in the CPS School Quality Rating system.
 For the 2018-2019 school year, ISBE will use the 5Essentials climate survey (5E).
 5E was first administrated in the 2013-2014 school year.
-Specifically, the 5E, or a comparable survey that meets all statutory requirements, is administered to all students on an annual basis .The student voice portion of the survey will be used.
+Specifically, the 5E, or a comparable survey that meets all statutory requirements, is administered to all students on an annual basis .
+The student voice portion of the survey will be used.
 Students complete the 5E survey and submit their perceptions on school climate.
 The 5E meets all statutory requirements.
 The student voice portion of the 5E is able to be disaggregated for all required subgroups.
 In order to meaningfully differentiate for the purposes of accountability, the 5E has 5 performance levels.
-Performance level of a school consists of the aggregate student responses.
+Performance levels are tied to a range of scores on the instrument (1-99).
+The performance level of a school consists of the aggregate student responses.
 ISBE will continue to convene a TAC to make amendments as additional data is available.
-Please Section 4.1(F) for a simulation of all indicators used in the meaningful differentiation of schools.
-[FINE ARTS INDICATOR] ISBE recognizes the importance of the arts.
-Initially this importance is demonstrated by adding a fine arts indicator in the accountability system and weighting it at 0%.
+Please see Section 4.1(F) for a simulation of all indicators used in the meaningful differentiation of schools.

-82 Bryk, Anthony S., Penny Bender Sebring, Elaine Allensworth, John Q. Easton, and Stuart Luppescu.
+&lt;sup>82 Bryk, Anthony S., Penny Bender Sebring, Elaine Allensworth, John Q. Easton, and Stuart Luppescu.
 Organizing schools for improvement: Lessons from Chicago.
 University of Chicago Press, 2010.

-83 Additional information of the CPS School Quality Rating System can be accessed at:
+&lt;sup>83 Additional information of the CPS School Quality Rating System can be accessed at: http://cps.edu/Performance/Documents/SQRPHandbook.pdf